-- Duration: The longer you remain overweight or obese, the saggier your skin will become after major weight loss, owing to collagen and elastin loss .
+- Duration: According to Healthline, the longer you remain overweight or obese, the saggier your skin will become after major weight loss, owing to collagen and elastin loss .

 - Significant amount of lost pounds: Losing more pounds of weight is associated with more sagging skin than when you reduce fewer pounds.

-- Age: Elderly skin has fewer collagen fibers than youth skin and is looser after losing weight.
+- Age: Elderly skin has fewer collagen fibers than youth skin and is looser after loss of weight.

 Luckily, almost everybody can get rid of loose skin and fat easily, provided that their overall health permits it.
 Here’s how.

 Gaining muscle mass can help improve your general appearance and reduce loose skin.
-Physical activity can improve your self-esteem, which might help reduce any self-conscious feelings about loose skin and excess abdominal fat.
+Physical activity can improve your self-esteem, which might help reduce any self-conscious feelings about redundant skin and excess abdominal fat.